 So, by limiting your software downloads to the App Store, you’re protecting yourself from the worst of the malware and decreasing your risk level considerably.

 There are, of course, trusted third-party developers, such as MacPaw and Moonlock, that you can use.
 The major companies are generally trustworthy, but when it comes to smaller and lesser-known companies, use the App Store instead.
+Avoid cracked or pirated software, as these often contain malware and pose a serious security risk to your Mac.

 Only visit HTTPS websites